-- Consider whether the child is at immediate risk of harm e.g. unsafe to go home - Access the KSCB Threshold document and procedures: www.kscb.org.uk - Refer to other agencies as appropriate e.g. LADO, Police, Early Help Notification Form or Inter-Agency Referral Form - If unsure then consult with Area Education Safeguarding Adviser (Lorrisa Webber Office: 03000 412445Mobile: 07740 183798 - lorrisa.webber@kent.gov.uk)
+- Consider whether the child is at immediate risk of harm e.g. unsafe to go home - Access the KSCMP Threshold document and procedures: www.kelsi.org.uk - Refer to other agencies as appropriate e.g. LADO, Police, Early Help Notification Form or Inter-Agency Referral Form - If unsure then consult with Area Education Safeguarding Adviser